 Train those I lead in the skills and attitudes needed to protect and preserve wilderness for future generations.

 Assure that parties of which I am a part observe the camping and hiking standards that will leave no trace of our passing. "

 It seems to me that what it boils down to is that in the Wilderness Pledge we commit ourselves as Scouts not only to preserve the environment but to make it better.
-For example, not only don't we leave litter ourselves, we pick up other peoples litter.
-And we not only build safe fires, we try to make sure that others do, too.
-In other words we take responsibility as Scouts to do whatever we can to keep America beautiful.
+For example, not only don't we leave litter ourselves, we pick up other people's litter.
+And we not only build safe fires, but we also try to make sure that others do, too.
+In other words, we take responsibility as Scouts to do whatever we can to keep America beautiful.